 W.E.
 Bowman is not the only construction company looking for an alternative to drywall.
 Multiple companies are in need of a product with proven endurance, provides a competitive edge, is durable, reusable and will last for years.

 The STARC Systems reusable containment solution demonstrates an ROI after 3 to 5 uses compared to drywall and plastic construction.
 The barrier system is reusable, with no waste disposal, and the panel component requires no daily maintenance.
-The simplicity of the system allows for two people to install 100 feet of wall in one hour.
+The simplicity of the system allows for two people to install 100 feet of wall in one hour (watch this video to see 100 feet assembled in one hour!).

 See how much you can save with STARC Systems